I’m trying to think of a word to describe these cookies, and all I can actually come up with is wowzers.

 Chocolate.
 Maybe I can live without eating chocolate everyday compared to my addiction to coffee, but why would I if I don’t have to!

-These cookies consist of a perfect trifecta of add-in ingredients.
+These cookies include a perfect trifecta of add-in ingredients.
 Although I have to admit, the shredded coconuts are on the losing end in terms of flavor here.
 They play a smaller role in that aspect, but they are a bit more for textural effect, I think.
-They contrast nicely with this crunchy exterior, chewy interior cookie.
 One of the things I really love about this cookie was how it would fool you at first to thinking this is a crisp type of cookie, what with its wonderfully crunchy shell.
 But every bite reveals its soft, chewy centre, and personally I can’t get enough of this kind of cookie.

 I’m not certain if the dough could make for a stand alone chocolate chip cookie though.
 It’s a smooth dough to begin with, and might be too soft with only chocolate chip cookies to fold into it.
 The shredded coconut helped largely in the coming together of this otherwise overly mushy dough.
 The cookie base (minus all the add-ins) tasted deliciously caramel-y, and it wasn’t too sweet!